 With twenty-nine states legalizing medical marijuana, pot is taking over the nation.
-Compounds found in marijuana such as Tetrahydrocannabinol (THC) and Cannabidiol (CBD) contain medicinal properties that aid thousands of patients suffering form pain, epilepsy, seizures and countless other diseases.
-Thousand of success stories suggest marijuana could in fact be the miracle drug of our time, because of its potent properties and virtually no side effects.
+Compounds found in marijuana such as Tetrahydrocannabinol (THC) and Cannabidiol (CBD) contain medicinal properties that aid thousands of patients suffering from pain, epilepsy, seizures, and countless other diseases.
+Thousands of success stories suggest marijuana could in fact be the miracle drug of our time, because of its potent properties and virtually no side effects.
 In 2007, Harvard released a comprehensive study on THC’s potential to combat cancerous tumors and discovered that just three weeks doses of THC were able to cut lung cancer tumor growth in half in mice subjects.

 While medical marijuana research looks promising and more states begin to write and implement their regulations, what does this mean for our pets?
 All research is done on animals before it reaches human subjects.
 Can our beloved furry friends benefit from this potential miracle drug?
 Will medical marijuana finally replace thousands of pharmaceutical drugs that contain harmful side effects?
-Lets get to the bottom of it.
+Let’s get to the bottom of it.

 How does it work?

 Contrary to popular belief, dogs do have Cannabinoid receptors that are part of the Endocannabinoid system, which is involved in a variety of physiological processes including appetite, pain-sensation, mood, and memory.
 As stated above marijuana contains two major compounds, Tetrahydrocannabinol (THC) and Cannabidiol (CBD), each having their own distinct characteristics.

 Tetrahydrocannabinol (THC) is famed for creating the “high” in recreational users.
 Medical attributes consist of: